-Keynote Speakers
+2026 Keynote Speakers

-2026 Keynote Speaker: Dr. Jodi Hilty, President and Chief Scientist, Yellowstone to Yukon (Y2Y)
+Dr. Jodi Hilty, President and Chief Scientist, Yellowstone to Yukon (Y2Y)

 Dr. Jodi Hilty is president and chief scientist of Y2Y.
 Trained as a conservation biologist specializing in ecological corridor and large landscape research, she has more than 30 years of experience managing large landscape conservation efforts.
 This work focuses on applying best available information to address complex conservation challenges through community-based and highly collaborative efforts, and also seeks to support Indigenous leadership in protected area and corridor conservation.